aws/amazon-genomics-cli/README.md

 These environment variables point to the ECR account, region, and tags of the Cromwell engine and WES adaptor containers respectively that will be deployed for your contexts.
-They are written as Systems Manager Parameter Store variables when you activate your AGC account region (`agc account activate`).
+They are written as Systems Manager Parameter Store variables when you activate your Amazon Genomics CLI account region (`agc account activate`).
 The `./scripts/run-dev.sh` contains logic to determine the current dev versions of the images which you would typically use.
-You may also use production images, the current values of which will be written when you activate an account with the production version of AGC.
+You may also use production images, the current values of which will be written when you activate an account with the production version of Amazon Genomics CLI.
 If you have customized containers that you want to develop against you can specify these however you will need to make these available if you wish to make pull requests with code that depends on them.